 - You may fail to present the requested necessary evidence.
 This evidence is such as payslips or p60.

 An AIP is also be known as a ‘mortgage in principle’; thus, you need to be keen.

 By now, you should be ready to go on a house hunt.
+At this point in the timeline for buying a house, you are ready to start viewing properties.
 This should help you find your dream home.

 Consult with experts in the field of house buying, selling and renting to give you clues on the offers you can give when buying property.
 Do not spend amounts more than what your pockets can afford since you will also have to pay additional costs.
 Make sure you ask the seller to include a list of all the fixtures and fittings in the purchase.
 This will enable you to avoid being given the keys to an empty house.

 5. Offer accepted